asiasalva/annotation_system/README.md

 # Video Annotation System

 This repository is aimed to contain the project for the course "Fundamentals of Image and Video Processing" held in University of Trento for the Computer Science Master Degree.
-The developer team is composed of two students: Federico Brugiolo and Asia Salvaterra.
+The developer team is composed of two students, Federico Brugiolo and Asia Salvaterra.

 # Environment

 The project was created using Visual Studio and Python.

 ## Project Libraries
+The following libraries are needed in order to make the project work:

 - PyQt5 (https://pypi.org/project/PyQt5/)
 - OpenCV (https://pypi.org/project/opencv-python/)